KasonChan/functionaltoolbox/HigherOrderFunctions/Functions.md

     sequence partition (predicate)
 ```

-- `TakeWhile` takes a predicate as their right operand, takes the longest prefix of list that satisfy predicate.
+- `takeWhile` takes a predicate as their right operand, takes the longest prefix of list that satisfy predicate.

 ```scala
     sequence takeWhile predicate